 KILLIAN RUSH - DEVELOPMENT DIRECTOR

 Killian is a Colorado native with a passion for public lands and philanthropic work in our community.
 She earned a Bachelor’s of Science from Colorado Mesa University and has spent the last two and a half years working with the team at CCA as our AmeriCorps VISTA.
-As a key leader on our development team, she works on CCA’s membership program, communications, and major donor event planning.
+As the leader of our development team, she works on CCA’s membership program, communications, and major donor event planning.
 In her free time, Killian enjoys hiking, mountain biking, rafting, skiing, and traveling.